-In our company, we?ve had the privilege to work with a few premium brands over the years.
+At Huebner Marketing, we've had the privilege to work with a few premium brands over the years.
 And how did these brands go from non-premium to premium you might ask?
-Well, if I could sum that answer up into one, 535-word article, I?d be sipping Arnold Palmers on some beach in Tahiti right now.
+Well, if I could sum that answer up into one article, I'd be sipping Arnold Palmers on some beach in Tahiti right now.
 However, here are just a few premium brand-building principles we've observed with our clients.
 Hopefully, these will get your brand started down the right path...

 Premium brands understand that quality is a given, so they are typically leaders when it comes to quality-control programs.
 This ensures a consistent customer interaction with the brand, which in turn builds critically-important trust in the brand experience.

 The foundation to brand building is good brand positioning, and good brand positioning occurs when there's a strong and relevant difference in the product or service.
 We've found that clients who've been able to command a premium price have each had unique stories to tell that helped customers not only become aware of their offerings but become "strategically aware" of precisely what it was that made our clients' products or services so different... and as a result, desirable.

 Our premium brand clients have understood from the beginning that brand-building is an investment in profitability.
 McKinsey and AT Kearny both conducted similar studies finding that a 1% increase in revenue creates, on average, 3.1% more profit.
 But a 1% increase in price creates 8% more profit.
 What, in part, enables a company to command a higher price?
 An investment in building a premium brand.

 The top automakers are a good example.
 The average spent on advertising alone (and not including other marketing expenses) is nearly 1% of revenue.
 They've understood for decades that brand-building is without a doubt an investment in profitability.